 White-tailed eagle (Haliaeetus albicilla)

 There was a time when this bird was on the verge of extinction.
 Nonetheless, 20 years ago it rose like a Phoenix and its population became one of the most numerous among the birds of prey of Eurasia.
-White-tailed eagle does not stand out white feathers of the head, like the rest of the relatives from the Haliaeetus genus, it has white tail.
+The white-tailed eagle does not stand out with white feathers of the head, like the rest of the relatives from the Haliaeetus genus, it has a white tail.

 - Class: Aves

 - Family: Accipitridae

 It occurs in northern Europe and northern Asia.
 The biggest European population occurs alongside the coasts of Norway.
 Although the bird likes a cold climate, the specimens from eastern Scandinavia and Siberia migrate to the south when the winter comes.